denten-books/plain-text/0-intro.md

 ## 0.1 Simulated text

 The aim of *Plain Text* is to dispel a pervasive illusion.
-The electronic book is but a compelling metaphor which obscures material realities of reading and writing, transformed by the advent of computation.
-It is not a book, but a simulation of a book and everything it touches turns into a simulation.
-What does it mean to "read" a book metaphor?
+The electronic book is but a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
+It is not a book, but a simulation of a book.
+And everything associated with "reading" the metaphor must in itself be understood as a simulation.
+What does it mean to "study" a book metaphor?
 And what kind of a metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

-*Plain Text* enacts a reconciliation of vocabularies.
+To do that, *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the field of software engineering.
 For a long stretch of my professional life, these two areas of activity remained separate.
 I worked at one and I studied the other.
 At the time, I simply did not think that code had anything to do with poetry.
 The idea for the book came to me in a moment of realization after I was asked one of those naive but fundamental questions of the kind that can set research in motion down a long and winding path.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
 It was in that struggle to articulate the difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount technical detail on some level, but my knowledge also had huge gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process by which things dear and